PewDiePie: Media analysis as a YouTube personality

-Following media controversies

 In the wake of the Wall Street Journal controversy, John Herman of The New York Times commented that "[Kjellberg] bemoaned [YouTube's] structure and the way it had changed; he balked at its limits and took joy in causing offense and flouting rules.
 Over time, he grew into an unlikely, disorienting, and insistently unserious political identity: He became YouTube's very own populist reactionary."
 YouTube's chief business officer Robert Kyncl stated Kjellberg "underestimated the responsibility he had as the platform's most popular ambassador, even if he himself is not a hateful person."

 In 2018, Paul MacInnes of The Guardian wrote, "Given the scale of his audience and his influence, not much is written about PewDiePie.
 Tech sites like The Verge and Polygon report on him and often critique him severely.
 But in the mainstream media, his name has broken through only either as a result of novelty or scandal," and noted that his content was rarely written about.
 Touching on Kjellberg's alleged antisemitic controversy, MacInnes also added that he "is funny, intelligent, innovative and highly charismatic [...] to call him an alt-right agitator would perhaps be unfair as he has never publicly identified with the proto-fascist movement.
 But he shares much of their culture and amplifies it across the world.
 People should pay PewDiePie more attention."

-Max Read of Intelligencer retrospectively opined on Kjellberg's alleged antisemitic controversy, commenting that "Kjellberg, for his part, is seen as a standard-bearer for the oppressed YouTuber subject to the whims of YouTube's corporate masters — a symbol of the ongoing tension between YouTube and the culture that it spawned," and added that "he, through fights over his behavior and his position within the YouTube space, is something like a gateway drug to bigger political battles over free speech, the role of media, and diversity."
+Max Read of Intelligencer also retrospectively opined on Kjellberg's alleged antisemitic controversy, commenting that "Kjellberg, for his part, is seen as a standard-bearer for the oppressed YouTuber subject to the whims of YouTube's corporate masters — a symbol of the ongoing tension between YouTube and the culture that it spawned," and added that "he, through fights over his behavior and his position within the YouTube space, is something like a gateway drug to bigger political battles over free speech, the role of media, and diversity."

+Abby Ohlheiser of The Washington Post stated Kjellberg "became a symbolic figure" in relation to the online culture war around "political correctness" following the 2017 Wall Street Journal article, but that following the 2019 Christchurch shooting, his "behavior has suggested that he more deeply understands the war he began fighting two years ago".
+Ohlheiser added that Kjellberg shifted away from "making angry, anti-PC commentary videos", instead maturing by going "back to his roots" as he "found joy in playing Minecraft".
 Shortly prior to his 2020 hiatus, Erin Nyren of Variety commented that Kjellberg's "popularity continues unabated in spite of—or perhaps because of—the fact that he has been the subject of ongoing controversies."